THE GREATEST LIE EVER TOLD

 The New Testament teaches clearly and emphatically that the sin of the believer is judged rigorously.
-If the believer continues to practice sin he may experience physical and spiritual weakness, sickness, premature death, and even spiritual death, according to the New Testament.
+If the believer continues to practice sin, he may experience physical and spiritual weakness, sickness, premature death, and even spiritual death, according to the New Testament.
+For example:

-But let a man examine himself, and so let him eat of that bread, and drink of that cup.
+But let a man examine himself, and so let him eat of the bread and drink of the cup.
 (I Corinthians 11:28)

 To “examine” ourselves is to judge our own conduct regarding righteousness and unrighteousness.

-For he that eateth and drinketh unworthily, eateth and drinketh damnation to himself, not discerning the Lord’s body.
+For he who eats and drinks in an unworthy manner eats and drinks judgment to himself, not discerning the Lord’s body.
 (I Corinthians 11:29)